 Doctors routinely use a whole range of treatments to destroy testosterone, which they believe causes the disease.
 This is a mistake.
 Independent studies show that huge amounts of testosterone can, in fact, “shock” prostate tumor cells and cause them to die.

 Sam Denmeade, an expert from Johns Hopkins University School of Medicine, claims that prostate cancer can be cured by exposing cells rapidly to very high, followed by deficient levels of testosterone in the blood.
 The results were very positive.

-I’ve written about over 50 studies in my prostate health guide, All About The Prostate, which show that testosterone is actually GOOD for your prostate.
+I’ve written about over 50 studies in my prostate health guide, All About The Prostate, which shows that testosterone is actually GOOD for your prostate.
 I’ve also written about it here.

 Prostate cancer requires surgery or chemotherapy

 MYTH: This might sometimes be the case for aggressive and advanced forms of cancer, but it doesn’t automatically mean that you should undergo surgery or chemotherapy when you have it.
 Not all types of prostate cancer require these treatments.

 This myth is thrust on us by drug companies and some medical experts.
 After all, cancer treatment is a big business.
 A $200 billion a year business.
 Despite the aggressive campaign for conventional cancer treatments, 98 percent of such treatments fail to deliver.
 Worse, it makes some cancer patients sicker.

 Instead of surgery and drugs, you can try the “active surveillance” approach to prostate cancer treatment.
 It’s a viable alternative, where you keep an active eye on the disease’s progress.
 And you only decide on drugs and invasive surgery / minimally invasive surgery if there is no other option.